dobesv/argocd-notifications/docs/services/github.md

 3. Generate a private key, and download it automatically
 ![3](https://user-images.githubusercontent.com/18019529/108397926-d4a36300-725b-11eb-83fe-74795c8c3e03.png)
 4. Install app to account
+5. Find the app in your list of installed apps, click on the "Configure" button for, and get the "Installation ID" from the end of the URL.
+You should end up on a URL like `https://github.com/organizations/YourOrg/settings/installations/123123123`, where
+   `YourOrg` is your GitHub orgaanization and `123123123` would be your installation ID in this case.
+You can also click "App Settings" near the top of this page to get the App ID if you didn't get it from an earlier step.
-5. Store privateKey in `argocd-notifications-secret` Secret and configure GitHub integration in `argocd-notifications-cm` ConfigMap
+6. Store privateKey in `argocd-notifications-secret` Secret and configure GitHub integration in `argocd-notifications-cm` ConfigMap

 ```yaml